 1. Communication - interaction of people, messaging and cognition of each other.
 Communication is carried out using signs, verbal and non-verbal means.
-The structure of communication includes communicative, perceptual (cognitive), interactive components.
+The value of communication is very great.
+Human society is inconceivable without communication.
+Communication acts both as a way of uniting individuals and as a way of developing individuals.